fastalgorithms/chunkie/README.md

 - The fmm2d mex installation is currently not supported on Windows, to complete the mex installation, follow instructions on the [fmm2d documentation](https://fmm2d.readthedocs.io/en/latest/install.html)
 - fmm2d mex installation depends on gfortran.
 In case a compiler is not found, the installation will be skipped.
+To install dependencies follow the procedure below based on your OS

-  * Installing dependencies on MacOS
+  * MacOS

     Get xcode, command line tools by running

         xcode-select --install